Business Resources in Response to COVID-19

 Orange County Economic and Business Recovery Call Center

 The Orange County Community Services has implemented a call center to meet the needs of businesses impacted by the Coronavirus pandemic.
 Businesses can call the Economic and Business Recovery Call Center at (714) 480-6500 during the hours of operations from Monday to Friday, 8:00 a.m. to 5:00 p.m.
 The Call Center will offer information and resources to help Orange County businesses navigate the current economic climate.
 These resources will support businesses with challenges such as lay-off aversions, loans, utility reduction programs, and community resources mapping.

 The State of California has created a new one-stop website for COVID-19 resources, including unemployment and paid sick leave, and much more.

 Office of Business and Economic Development

-The Governor’s Office of Business and Economic Development has compiled helpful information for employers, employees and all Californians as it relates to the COVID-19 outbreak.
-Along with that, GO-Biz has shared a new Frequently Asked Questions for small businesses.
+The Governor’s Office of Business and Economic Development has compiled helpful information for employers, employees, and all Californians as it relates to the COVID-19 outbreak.

 The State of California’s Labor and Workforce Development Center provides information on programs available for employers and workers.
 The website details benefits for workers impacted by COVID-19.